 The New England Independent System Operator (NEISO) was founded in 1997, implementing wholesale markets and open access to transmission lines.
 However, it wasn’t until 2003 that NEISO restructured and adopted a financial market.

 The Electric Reliability Council of Texas (ERCOT) also became an ISO before adopting a financial market.
 ERCOT ISO was founded in 1996 and opened its financial market in 2010.

-The Southwest Power Pool (SPP) were also early adopters of the power pool, founded in 1941 to keep a critical defense needs aluminum factory running at all times.
-Although they were approved as an RTO in 2004, they did not launch their fully integrated market until 2014.
+The Southwest Power Pool (SPP) was also an early adopter of the power pool, founded in 1941 to keep a critical defense needs aluminum factory running at all times.
+Although it was approved as an RTO in 2004, it did not launch its fully integrated market until 2014.

 The Western Energy Imbalance Market (EIM) was founded in 2014.
 EIM is a real-time market operated by CAISO, which identifies the lowest-cost supply to meet real-time demand.
 Unlike other ISOs and RTOs, participation in the EIM is completely voluntary and participants continue to control their generation and transmission assets.
-(If you are unsure what a real-time market is, not to worry, we will be covering day-ahead and real-time markets in the next installment of Power Markets 101!)
+(If you are unsure what a real-time market is, don't worry; we covered day-ahead and real-time markets.)

 RTOs vs. ISOs

 It is worth noting that the terms independent system operator (ISO) and regional transmission organization (RTO) are often used interchangeably.
 As far as functionality goes, ISOs and RTOs are the same thing.
 However, FERC order 2000 outlined specific functions required to be classified as an RTO, which advanced the promotion of efficient wholesale power markets.
 Many markets were already operating as ISOs and subsequently became RTOs after meeting FERC’s requirements but kept their original names.